ccf-2012/seedcross/README.md

     1. load the torrents from the download client.
     2. parse the name to get the title,year,episode etc, with these keyword ask Jackett server to search torrents in your pre-configured trackers.
     3. check if there's match by title and size.
-    4. add the download link to the download client, in `paused` state.
+    4. add the download link to the download client, in `paused` state, you will need to 'force recheck' in qBittorrent to scan the files and start seeding.
     5. and Yes, if the configuration haven't been set, it will redirect to the `Settings` page.

 2.  during the process, a progress panel will show up, with: